plx/HDXLSIMDSupport/README.md

 }
 ```

-Note that although I *have* elided the rest of the protocol, the above is a true-and-correct reproduction of the `associatedtype` declarations--it's not simplified, it's not simplified, that's the actual definition.
+Note that although I *have* elided the rest of the protocol, the above is a true-and-correct reproduction of the `associatedtype` declarations.
+In other words, that's the actual definition--it's not simplified.

 I mention this because--at first glance--the more-natural formulation would be *seemingly* be something like this: